ATDS and Robocalls: All You Need to Know

 They are commonly used by telemarketers or companies to make advertising calls to their customers.
 The Telephone Consumer Protection Act (TCPA) intends to prohibit companies from using the technology to make harassing calls and protect the consumers' rights of privacy.

-Here’s everything you need to know about an automatic telephone dialing system (ATDS), robocalls, and how to prevent them.
+Here's everything you need to know about an automatic telephone dialing system (ATDS), robocalls, and how to prevent them, as well as TCPA lawsuit information.

 What Are Robocalls?